-However, if the PUCT orders TCC to flow the tax benefits to customers, thereby causing TCC to have a normalization violation, it could result in TCC's repayment to the IRS of ADITC on all property, including transmission and distribution property, which approximates \$103 million as of June 30, 2008, and a loss of TCC's right to claim accelerated tax depreciation in future tax returns.
+However, if the PUCT orders TCC to flow the tax benefits to customers, thereby causing TCC to violate the IRS' normalization regulations, it could result in TCC's repayment to the IRS of ADITC on all property, including transmission and distribution property.
+This amount approximates \$103 million as of September 30, 2008.
+It will also lead to a loss of TCC's right to claim accelerated tax depreciation in future tax returns.
+If TCC is required to repay to the IRS its ADITC and is also required to refund ADITC to customers, it would have an unfavorable effect on future net income and cash flows.
 Tax counsel advised management that a normalization violation should not occur until all remedies under law have been exhausted and the tax benefits are actually returned to ratepayers under a nonappealable order.
-Management intends to continue its efforts to work with the PUCT to resolve the issue and avoid a normalization violation.
+Management intends to continue to work with the PUCT to resolve the issue and avoid the adverse effects of a normalization violation on future net income, cash flows and financial condition.